gracenng/gracenng/README.md

   🔭 Currently working on:

-    > The Release team at Kubernetes
+    > Shadowing on the Release team @ Kubernetes
     > Organizing Waterloo's first womxn hackathon